What is a Digital Nomad Visa?

 How long does it take to get the Digital Nomad Visa?

-The length of time to get your visa will depend on the country, but it will generally take around one month to process your visa.
+The length of time to get your visa will depend on the country, but processing time usually takes around one month.

-How much does the Digital Nomad Visa cost?
+How long does a Digital Nomad Visa last?

 Why may your Digital Nomad Visa be denied?